James Forster (poison pen letter writer): Crimes

 Between 1987 and 1999, residents of Manfield, district of North Yorkshire, began receiving poison pen letters.
 The poison pen letter writer stalked a woman, Joanne Kellett, and sent a letter to her, accusing her of being a prostitute, and threatened to put a bomb down the chimney at the home of Molly Christian, one of his first victims, to whom he sent three anonymous letters.
 Forster also sent pornography to a 13-year-old girl.
-Shirley Dodd, a mother of two, had her son, Jeremy, 11, accused of sending the letters, but he was soon ruled out when Forster was caught.
+Shirley Dodd, a mother of two, had her son Jeremy, 11, accused of sending the letters, but he was soon ruled out when Forster was caught.
 Prosecutor Michael O'Neill said it was telling that from the time Dr Forster was first arrested to the time of him coming to court, only one letter had been sent to anyone in Manfield.
 It was an envelope full of dog excrement.
 Forster had tried to buy Molly Christian's home when she put it up for sale in 1989, but later dropped out.
 He turned his attention to the people who bought the house, Roy and Val Kellett and their daughter Joanne, then aged 19.
 Forster sent an anonymous letter to a man in Darlington inviting him to burgle the Kelletts' home when they were away on holiday.
-He also targeted their daughter.